 Did he really think she was that stupid?

-She walked to her quarters, the last time she would do this.
-Tomorrow, she would walk away from them for the last time.
+She walked to her quarters, the last time she'd do this.
+Tomorrow, she'd walk away from them for the last time.
 Away and off the ship, to her future.

 Away from the man she might have just wounded terribly.